portnov/krita-builder/README.md

     - clone Krita git repo,
     - build all dependencies that are shipped with Krita,
     - build Krita itself.
-* So after "docker build" you have an image with all dependencies and some revision of Krita built.
+* So after "docker build" you have an image with all dependencies.
 The image can be used many times.
 * When "docker run" is called, it runs entrypoint.sh, which basically does the
   following:
     - git pull
+    - build last version of Krita.
     - run build-image.sh script shipped with Krita.
 This script also calls "make", so it will rebuild files changed in git repo since image was built.

+Built binary files for Krita are put under "build/" directory.
+They are stored usage in subsequent compilations.
+If you want to place them in another directory, or do not save them at all, you will need to tweak build-appimage.sh script.

 # Dependencies